TaratorMusic/TaratorMusic/README.md

 HTML & CSS & JavaScript for the Front-end, Node.js and Go for the Back-end

+C and its miniaudio library for playing audio

 Electron to make it a cross platform desktop app, electron-updater to detect new versions and give the user the option to update

 @distube/ytdl-core and @distube/ytpl libraries for installing youtube videos, thumbnails and playlists. @distube/ytsr for searching videos in youtube